 © Jocelyn Turner - The Citizen-Record

-Off the ice, the fun never stops with the Blues’ youngest McLure, #93 Mike McLure as he has a little fun with a dart gun and his coach, and his father Rob McLure.
+Off the ice, the fun never stops with the Blues’ youngest McLure, #93 Mike McLure.
+The player has a little fun with a dart gun and his coach (his father), Rob McLure.

 SPRINGHILL – He’s been labeled the team clown and change room goof ball.
 After quickly admitting he’s no good at interviews, Cumberland County Blue Mike McLure opened up about keeping the mood light in the change room.

 Although his teammates never fail to get a laugh out of McLure’s erratic and comedic behavior, McLure said his outrageous actions are just part of his personality.
 After allowing equipment manager Connor into the room, and sit on his lap, McLure opened up.

 “I’m not shy at all to be honest,” he said.
 “Do you want to see me juggle pylons?”

 Clearly, staying on track wasn’t a strong suit for the 19 year-old player.